The Evolution of Post-Starburst Galaxies from $z\sim1$ to the Present: Discussion

 \subsection{Sample}

 From the publicly available data from the Sloan Digital Sky Survey, we have identified a large number of post-starburst galaxies based on their optical spectra.
 This sample is the largest sample of post-starburst galaxies thus far, and consists of 2359 galaxies from SDSS I/II and 3964 galaxies from SDSS III (BOSS) respectively.
 The highest-redshift objects are at redshift $z \sim 1$ and $z \sim 1.3$ for the two surveys respectively.
-In fact, for the BOSS sample, the size of the sample can be increased significantly: the sample used in this work is selected from the Ninth Data Release (DR9; \citet{Ahn_etal_2012}), while the BOSS survey now contains twice as many spectra.
+In fact, for the BOSS sample, the size of the sample can be increased significantly: the sample used in this work is selected from the Ninth Data Release (DR9; \citet{Ahn_etal_2012}), while the BOSS survey now contains twice as many spectra (DR12; \citet{Alam_etal_2015}).
 This sample provides a valuable observational foundation for galaxy evolution studies.

-The stellar populations of post-starburst galaxies are modeled with two main components: young, A-stars and an old underlying component.
+The stellar populations of post-starburst galaxies are modeled with two main components: young A-stars and an old underlying component.
 They are selected to not have any indication of ongoing star formation as measured by [OII]$\lambda$3727 nebular line emission.
-So these objects had a large amount of star formation between 20 million and 0.8 billion years previously that is almost entirely quenched by the epoch when they are observed.
+So these objects had a large amount of star formation between 50 million and 0.8 billion years previously that is almost entirely quenched by the epoch when they are observed.

 Their spectra also show a diverse range of features.
 Weak MgII absorption is seen in a large number of objects.
 This feature is related to the intragalactic gas, and its velocity relative to the systemic redshift indicates inflow or outflow.
 A small number of objects show either blue continuum or broad MgII in emission, both of which are related to AGN activity which is thought to be one possible feedback mechanism to cause the quenching.
-The presence of these objects showing sign of AGN suggests that the presence of the AGN is related to the quenching, at least in this small population.